-Message from the Chair, Nick Kates
+Message from the Chair, Karin Neufeld

-We work closely with Hamilton Health Sciences and St. Joseph’s Healthcare who support a comprehensive and well integrated network of academically focused health services where much of our teaching takes places, and with other Departments across McMaster.
+We work closely with Hamilton Health Sciences and St. Joseph’s Healthcare who support a comprehensive and well integrated network of academically focused health services where much of our teaching takes places, and with other departments across McMaster.
 Our work is also enriched by our partnerships with our local community reflecting our commitment to giving something back to Hamilton, and to other communities in Ontario, Canada and abroad.
 But our greatest strength is our people – our faculty, staff, and learners - whose dedication, energy, creativity and collegiality create an atmosphere in which academic inquiry can flourish, partnerships and friendships thrive, and which brings out the best in each of us, making McMaster a place we’re all proud to call home.

 Education and academic excellence is an overarching priority within the department.
 We are renowned for our expertise in mood and anxiety disorders, women’s health, child psychiatry, neuroscience, and in creating innovative models of mental health-care delivery, particularly those concerned with the interaction between psychiatry and family medicine.